 I’m here to help you ditch hustle fatigue and start engaging in simple, profitable hustling for your business.

-Hustling boils down to broadening your reach.
-Because when more people know about your business, basic probability indicates more people are likely to throw money at it.
+When more people know about your business, basic probability dictates that more people are likely to give you dollars.

 To broaden your reach in the most effective way possible, let’s make a marketing calendar.
 That means you grab a sheet of paper and draw a grid containing all twelve upcoming months on it.
 You can use any sort of paper, so don’t let that be the reason you don’t do this activity!
 Twelve squares of toilet paper will do the trick if you’ve got nothing else.